RadoslavTsvetanov/DockerByTheGo/README.md

 - platform where you can easily deploy all kinds of `application`s which work on the base of docker container
 - to deploy an `application` you create a `project`
 - in a `project` you can create `application` and choose from a variety of `application` `options`
-- to deploy a  you just have to specify a docker img from the docker repository or  a custom registry but additional set up is required so you will need to do these [steps] (#cuatom-id)
+- to deploy an application  you just have to specify a docker img from the docker repository or  a custom registry but additional set up is required so you will need to do these [steps] (#cuatom-id)
 - some `options` include:
 	- expose -> gives it a publicly accessible url to ssh into or if its some kind of db to expose it to the internet
 	- deplyment_type: